mnavarrosudy/mnavarrosudy.github.io/_pages/about.md

 Welcome!
 </h2>

-I am a fourth-year PhD student in [Applied Economics and Management](https://dyson.cornell.edu/) at Cornell University.
+I am a fifth-year PhD student in [Applied Economics and Management](https://dyson.cornell.edu/) at Cornell University.
 My research focuses on questions in environmental and urban economics using tools from empirical industrial organization and public economics.